piotrmurach/tty-config/README.md

 ## Features

+This is a one-stop shop for all your configuration needs:

-* Read & write configurations in YAML, JSON, TOML, INI, HCL formats
+* Read and write config files in YAML, JSON, TOML, INI, HCL and Java Properties formats
-* Ability to add custom marshaller or override built-in ones
+* Add custom marshallers or override the built-in ones
-* Simple interface for adding and reading settings for deeply nested keys
+* Set and read settings for deeply nested keys
-* Indifferent access for reading settings
+* Set defaults for undefined settings
+* Read settings with indifferent access
-* Merging of configuration settings from other hash objects
+* Merge configuration settings from other hash objects
-* Reading values from environment variables
+* Read values from environment variables

 ## Installation